SkygearIO/features/features/285-design-webhooks/design.md

 consistency or availability of the system.

 We decided to ensure the availability of the system.
-To maintain consistency, eventual consistency should be considered in system design.
+To maintain consistency, developer should take eventual consistency into account when designing system.

 Developer should regular check the past event list for unprocessed events to ensure system consistency.